nhtoby311/WaterSurface/README.md

 ## WaterSurface

 WaterSurface type component will be the water shader plane that reflects your scene and apply distortion effects.

+⚠️ The implementation is Planar Reflection, therefore it could be expensive in medium and complex scene.

 ```jsx
 <WaterSurfaceSimple />